wanderingstan/SimStan/README.md

 ![Screenshot of SimStan](simstan_screenshot_1.png "Screenshot")

 A project by Stan James.
+Full story is below, or found at: http://wanderingstan.com/2009-12-01/simstan-the-story-of-a-summer-project

 Technical Details
 -----------------
+Based on Drupal 6.
+PHP+MySQL.
 MySQL database is in file simstan.sql

 Directory 'html' contains all files that should be put on your webserver.
 It is a basic Drupal 6 installation with several custom modules.